aukaio/mcash-magento/README.md

 ## Developer
-In order to generate the package file under build/dist/ clone git repo and do
+In order to generate the master file under build/dist/ clone git repo and do
 ```
 composer install
 ./script/package